hamdinawfel/alpinejs-php/README.md

 # alpinejs-php
-> Simple blog post to test the feasibility of using Alpine.JS with php instead of jQuery and javascript
+> Simple blog post to test the feasibility of using Alpine.JS with php instead of jQuery and javascript.
+>
-> The test (click the GET IT button )showing the controle of opening and closing a modal with alpine without any javascript code
+> The test (GET IT button) showing the controle of opening and closing a modal with alpine without any javascript code

 ## Content